UK Jet Stream forecast - animated jet stream tracker

+The jet stream above the UK is called the Polar Jet Stream.
 The Jet Stream plays a large role when it comes to the weather across the UK, so from here you can view the latest jet stream forecast right out to 16 days in 3 hour timesteps.

 'Jet streams' were first discovered during the Second World War.
 Pilots were regularly flying between United Kingdom and the United States of America and they noticed that it was quicker to fly to the UK, reporting tailwinds of over 100 miles per hour.
 These winds blew in narrow ribbons and were named 'jet streams'.